ATSC 3.0

-ATSC 3.0 is a major version of the ATSC standards for television broadcasting created by the Advanced Television Systems Committee (ATSC).
-It is the first "all IP" broadcast standard and operates close to the 'Shannon limit'.
+ATSC 3.0 is a major version of the ATSC standards for terrestrial television broadcasting created by the Advanced Television Systems Committee (ATSC).

-The standards are designed to offer support for newer technologies, including HEVC for video channels of up to 2160p 4K resolution at 120 frames per second, wide color gamut, high dynamic range, Dolby AC-4 and MPEG-H 3D Audio, datacasting capabilities, and more robust mobile television support.
+The standards are designed to offer support for newer technologies, including High Efficiency Video Coding (HEVC) for video channels of up to 4K resolution (2160p) at 120 frames per second, wide color gamut, high dynamic range, Dolby AC-4 and MPEG-H 3D Audio, datacasting capabilities, and more robust mobile television support.
 The capabilities have also been foreseen as a way to enable finer public alerting and targeted advertising.

-The first major deployments of ATSC 3.0 occurred in South Korea in May 2017, in preparation for the 2018 Winter Olympics.
-In November 2017, the FCC approved the voluntary use of ATSC 3.0 (branded as "Next Gen TV") for television broadcasting in the United States; there will not be a mandatory transition as there was from analog NTSC to ATSC, and full-power stations that convert must preserve the availability of their programming in their city of license via legacy ATSC signals.
-In December 2021, Jamaica adopted ATSC 3.0 for its impending transition from analog to digital television, with Television Jamaica launching ATSC 3.0 service the following month.
+The first major deployment of ATSC 3.0 occurred in South Korea in May 2017, in preparation for the 2018 Winter Olympics.
+In November 2017, the FCC passed rules allowing American broadcast stations to voluntarily adopt ATSC 3.0 ("Next Gen TV"), provided that full-power stations preserve the availability of their programming in their city of license via legacy ATSC signals; adoption is being steered by the broadcasting industry, without a mandatory transition as there was from analog NTSC to ATSC.
+Other adoptions have since occurred in Jamaica and Trinidad and Tobago (which are both transitioning from analog television), while Brazil has proposed a transition from ISDB-T International to standards derived from ATSC 3.0.

 Technical details

 Bootstrap

 ATSC 3.0 uses a bootstrap signal which allows a receiver to discover and identify the signals that are being transmitted.
 The bootstrap signal has a fixed configuration that can allow for new signal types to be used in the future.
-The bootstrap signal can also carry information to wake up a receiver so that it can receive an emergency alert message.
+The bootstrap signal can also carry information to wake up a receiver so that it can receive an emergency population warning.

 Physical layer

-ATSC 3.0 uses a highly efficient physical layer that is based on orthogonal frequency-division multiplexing (OFDM) modulation with low-density parity-check code (LDPC) FEC codes.
-With a 6 MHz channel the bit rate can vary from 1 Mbit/s to 57 Mbit/s depending on the parameters that are used.
+ATSC 3.0 uses a highly efficient physical layer that is based on orthogonal frequency-division multiplexing (OFDM) modulation with low-density parity-check code (LDPC) forward error correction (FEC).
+With a 6 MHz channel, the bit rate can vary from 1 to 57 Mbit/s depending on the parameters that are used.
 ATSC 3.0 is limited to 64 physical layer pipes (PLP) with a recommended 4 simultaneous PLPs per complete delivered product.
-The multiple PLPs in a channel may have different robustness levels used for each PLP.
-An example of how PLP can be used would be a channel that delivers HD video over a robust PLP and enhances the video to UHD with Scalable HEVC Video Coding layer over a higher bitrate PLP.
+The PLPs in a channel may each have different robustness levels.
+An example of how PLPs can be used would be a channel that delivers HD video over a robust PLP and enhances the video to UHD with a Scalable HEVC layer over a higher-bitrate PLP.